michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0010.md

 - n: someone authorized to exercise the powers of sheriff in emergencies
 - n: a member of the lower chamber of a legislative assembly (such as in France)
 ### Family
+- deputy: deputies, deputise, deputize+
+- deputise: deputised, deputising
-deputy: deputies, deputise, deputize+;deputise: deputised, deputising;deputize: deputized, deputizes, deputizing
+- deputize: deputized, deputizes, deputizing
 ### Examples
 - His deputy was also jailed for bribery two years ago.
 - “It is in the national interest of the U.S. to maintain an open investment policy,” said Aimen Mir, Treasury’s deputy assistant secretary for investment security.